veltzer/demos-orc-k8s/exercises/01_get_to_know_the_dashboard/exercise.md

 # Get to know the k8s dashboard

-* We assume that you have a new minikube running
+* We assume that you have a new Minikube running

-* By default minikube does not come with a dashboard
+* By default Minikube does not come with a dashboard

 * Run:
     `$ kubectl get pods --all-namespaces`
     and verity that you don't see dashboard pods there

-* Install the dashboard addon:
+* Install the dashboard add on:
     `$ minikube addons enable dashboard`
     `$ minikube addons enable metrics-server`